Who can get custody (sole/shared parental responsibility) of a child?

 - the visitation is in the best interest of the child.4

 To read about the factors that the judge will consider when deciding if the visitation is in the child’s best interests, go to our FL Statutes page to read subsection (4) of the law.

 To read about the factors that the judge will consider when deciding if the visitation would significantly harm the parent-child relationship, go to our FL Statutes page to read subsection (5) of the law.

 I am a member of the child’s extended family.
 Can I get temporary or concurrent custody of the child?

-Possibly.
-If you are an extended family member of the child (a brother, sister, grandparent, aunt, uncle, cousin, step-parent, etc.), there are two types of custody petitions that you may file.
+If you are an extended family member of the child, there are two types of custody petitions that you may file.
 The law defines extended family member as any of the following:

 Temporary custody is when you have legal custody over the child for a specific, period of time and during that time, you (not the parents) have decision-making power for the child (i.e., you have the right to consent to all necessary medical and dental care, to get copies of the child’s records, to enroll the child in school, etc).
 You may file a petition for temporary legal custody of the child if:

 - you have the signed, notarized consent of the child’s legal parents; or